RustyJonez/OLED-ART-tinkering/README.md

 # OLED-ART-tinkering
-Repo for my original pixel art and projects involving the CRKBD OLED Displays
+Repo for my created pixel art, and projects involving the CRKBD OLED Displays

 ---